Progressive rock: Peak years (1971–1976)

 Most of the genre's major bands released their most critically acclaimed albums during the years 1971–1976.
 The genre experienced a high degree of commercial success during the early 1970s.
-Jethro Tull, ELP, Rush, Yes and Pink Floyd combined for four albums that reached number one in the US charts, and sixteen of their albums reached the top ten.
+Between them, the bands Jethro Tull, ELP, the Moody Blues, Yes, and Pink Floyd had five albums that reached number one in the US charts, and sixteen that reached the top ten.
 Mike Oldfield's Tubular Bells (1973), an excerpt of which was used as the theme for the film The Exorcist, sold 16 million copies.

 Progressive rock came to be appreciated overseas, but it mostly remained a European, and especially British, phenomenon.
 Few American bands engaged in it, and the purest representatives of the genre, such as Starcastle and Happy the Man, remained limited to their own geographic regions.
 This is at least in part due to music industry differences between the US and Great Britain.
 Cultural factors were also involved, as US musicians tended to come from a blues background, while Europeans tended to have a foundation in classical music.

-North American progressive rock bands and artists often represented hybrid styles such as the complex arrangements of Todd Rundgren's Utopia and Rush, the hard rock of Captain Beyond, the Southern rock-tinged prog of Kansas, the jazz fusion of Frank Zappa and Return to Forever, and the eclectic fusion of the all-instrumental Dixie Dregs.
+North American progressive rock bands and artists often represented hybrid styles such as the complex arrangements of Todd Rundgren's Utopia and Rush, the eclectic psychedelia of Spirit, the hard rock of Captain Beyond, the Southern rock-tinged prog of Kansas, the jazz fusion of Frank Zappa and Return to Forever, and the eclectic fusion of the all-instrumental Dixie Dregs.
 British progressive rock acts had their greatest US success in the same geographic areas in which British heavy metal bands experienced their greatest popularity.
 The overlap in audiences led to the success of arena rock bands, such as Boston, Kansas, and Styx, who combined elements of the two styles.

 Progressive rock achieved popularity in Continental Europe more quickly than it did in the US.
 Italy remained generally uninterested in rock music until the strong Italian progressive rock scene developed in the early 1970s.
-Progressive rock emerged in Yugoslavia in the late 1960s, dominating the Yugoslav rock scene until the late 1970s.
+Progressive rock scene emerged in Yugoslavia in the late 1960s, dominating the Yugoslav rock scene until the late 1970s.
 Few of the European groups were successful outside of their own countries, with the exceptions of Dutch bands like Focus and Golden Earring who wrote English-language lyrics, and the Italians Le Orme and PFM, whose English lyrics were written by Peter Hammill and Peter Sinfield, respectively.
 Some European bands played in a style derivative of English bands.

-The "Kosmische music" scene in Germany came to be labelled as "krautrock" internationally and is frequently cited as part of the progressive rock genre or an entirely distinct phenomenon.
+In Germany, the "krautrock" scene is frequently cited as part of the progressive rock genre or an entirely distinct phenomenon.
 Krautrock bands such as Can, which included two members who had studied under Karlheinz Stockhausen, tended to be more strongly influenced by 20th-century classical music than the British progressive rock bands, whose musical vocabulary leaned more towards the Romantic era.
 Many of these groups were very influential even among bands that had little enthusiasm for the symphonic variety of progressive rock.